tdreyno/druyan/README.md

 # Druyan

 Druyan is a small library for building state machines that can effectively manage complex sequences of events.
+[Learn more about state machines (and charts).](https://statecharts.github.io)

 ## Install